cyber-dojo/gcloud-kubectl-helm/README.md

-# Docker image with gcloud-kubectl-helm
+# Docker image with docker, gcloud, kubectl, helm

-This docker image is designed to bootstrap the configuration of 3 CLI tools gcloud, kubectl and helm which are essential for the management of a Kubernetes cluster on GKE (Google Container Engine).
+Used to help deploy on a Kubernetes cluster on GKE (Google Container Engine).

-To authenticate pass all the values at runtime.